 Butting Heads: Conflict between the Executors of a Will

-25 July, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Wills, Trusts & SuperannuationNews & Updates
+25 July, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Estate Administration and Disputes, Trusts and SuperannuationNews & Updates

 It is common for a testator to appoint more than one executor under their Will.
 This eases the responsibility of collecting assets, paying debts, distributing the estate to beneficiaries and other functions necessary to administer an estate.
 Appointing multiple executors is also accepted as a safety measure against questionable conduct that might otherwise go unchecked if there is only one executor.
 It is also thought to decrease the stress of executors in an emotional time – the old proverb “many hands make light work” certainly comes to mind.